- Complexity Theory

 - Distributed Computing

-Xin Li, an assistant professor in the Department of Computer Science, is known for his research in theoretical computer science, including pseudorandomness, complexity theory, distributed computing, and cryptography.
+Xin Li, an associate professor in the Department of Computer Science, is known for his research in theoretical computer science, including pseudorandomness, complexity theory, distributed computing, and cryptography.

 Li’s work focuses on the use of randomness in computation, complexity theory, coding theory, and cryptography.
 His research has led to a number of breakthroughs in the field of theoretical computer science.
 For example, his studies on the explicit constructions of randomness extractors has resulted in an almost optimal solution to the long-standing open problem of constructing explicit two source extractors.
 His discoveries have contributed to the development of tamper-resilient cryptography and error correcting codes, as well as the creation of more efficient computing methods using limited